-Section 5.0: Acknowledgment of Risk and Hold Harmless Agreement
+4.0 Acknowledgment of Risk and Hold Harmless Agreement

-In addition to the indemnity provisions in the Judicial General Terms & Conditions of Purchase, the Vendor, its officers, agents, servants, employees, parents, subsidiaries, partners, officers, directors, attorneys, insurers, and/or affiliates (Releasors) agree to release, waive, discharge and covenant not to sue the AOSC, its officers, agents, servants or employees (Releasees) from any and all liability, claims, crossclaims, rights in law or in equity, agreements, promises, demands, actions and causes of action whatsoever arising out of or related to any loss, damage, expenses (including without limitation, all legal fees, expenses, interest and penalties) or injury (including death) of any type, kind or nature whatsoever, whether based in contract, tort, warranty, or other legal, statutory, or equitable theory of recovery, which relate to or arise out of a contract awarded pursuant to this RFP and the Releasors use of or presence in and/or on judicial property.
-The Releasors agree to defend, indemnify and hold harmless the Releasees from (a) any and all claims, loss, liability, damages or costs by any person, firm, corporation or other entity claiming by, through or under Releasors in any capacity whatsoever, including but not limited to all subrogation claims, claims for reimbursement, court costs, and/or attorneys fees, that may incur as a result of a contract awarded pursuant to this RFP or due to Releasors use of or presence in and on judicial property; and (b) any and all legal actions, including third-party actions, cross-actions, and/or claims for contribution and/or indemnity with respect to any claims by any other persons, entities, parties, which relate to or arise out of a contract awarded pursuant to this RFP or Releasors use of or presence in and on judicial property.
+In addition to the indemnity provisions in the Judicial Terms and Conditions of Purchase, the consultant, his or her officers, agents, servants, employees, parents, subsidiaries, partners, officers, directors, attorneys, insurers, and/or affiliates (Releasors) agree to release, waive, discharge and covenant not to sue the AOSC, its officers, agents, servants or employees (Releasees) from any and all liability, claims, cross-claims, rights in law or in equity, agreements, promises demands, actions and causes of action whatsoever arising out of or related to any loss, damage, expenses (including without limitation, all legal fees, expenses, interest and penalties) or injury (including death), of any type, kind or nature whatsoever, whether based in contract, tort, warranty, or other legal, statutory, or equitable theory of recovery, which relate to or arise out of a contract awarded pursuant to this RFP and the Releasors use of or presence in and/or on judicial property.
+The Releasors agree to defend, indemnify and hold harmless the Releasees from: (a) any and all claims, loss, liability, damages or costs by any person, firm, corporation or other entity claiming by, through or under Releasors in any capacity whatsoever, including all subrogation claims and/or claims for reimbursement, including any court costs and attorney's fees, that may incur as a result of a contract awarded pursuant to this RFP or due to Releasors' use of or presence in and on judicial property; and (b) any and all legal actions, including third-party actions, cross-actions, and/or claims for contribution and/or indemnity with respect to any claims by any other persons, entities, parties, which relate to or arise out of a contract awarded pursuant to this RFP or Releasors' use of or presence in and on judicial property.